oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | MapOf(*ktype*, *vtype*) | An unordered map from a set of keys to values with the same semantics.
 Each key has key type *ktype*, and is mapped to value type *vtype*.
 Represents a map with keys that are either enumerated or are members of a well-defined category.
 Corresponds to CDDL *table*. |
 | Record | An ordered map from a list of keys with positions to values with positionally-defined semantics.
 Each key has a position and name, and is mapped to a type.
 Represents a row in a spreadsheet or database table.
 CDDL has no corresponding composition style. |

-**Named and Unnamed Types**

-The Enumerated, Choice, and Map types have "named" and "unnamed" variants.
-Presence of the "id" option ([section 3.2.1](#321-type-options)) in a definition of those types indicates that the type is unnamed.
-The Record type is named and the Array type is its unnamed equivalent.
-In named types, FieldName ([Section 3.1](#31-type-definitions)) is a defined name that is included in the semantics of the type, must be populated in the type definition, may appear in serialized data, and cannot be changed.
-In unnamed types, FieldName is a suggested label that is not included in the semantics of the type, may be empty in the type definition, never appears in serialized data, and may be freely customized without affecting interoperability.

-For example a list of HTTP status codes could include the field [403, "Forbidden"].
-If the Enumerated type definition does not include the "id" option, serialization rules determine whether the id or name is used in protocol data, and the name "Forbidden" cannot be changed.
-With the "id" option only the id 403 is used in protocol data, but the label "Forbidden" could be displayed in messages or user interfaces, as could customized labels such as "Not Allowed", "Verboten", or "Interdit".

 ## 3.1 Type Definitions
 JADN type definitions have a simple, regular structure designed to be easily describable, easily processed, and extensible.
 Every JADN type definition has four elements, plus for some types, a list of fields: